Pineapple and ginger mint julep cocktail

 Instructions

 - Put the mint, ginger, bourbon and pineapple sugar syrup into a cocktail shaker and muddle to release the aromatics.
+Add about 8 – 10 ice blocks and vigorously shake the drink.

 - Strain over a glass of crushed ice, topping up with fresh pineapple juice or soda if you prefer.

-- Garnish with sprigs of fresh mint
+- garnish with sprigs of fresh mint

 Love the pineapple and ginger infusion, what an inspired mint julep!